 Large sample test for a single proportion or to compare two or more proportions that uses a chi-square test statistic.
+An exact test for the binomial parameter p is given by the function binom.test()

-• var.test()
+var.test()

 Performs an F test to compare the variances of two independent samples from normal populations.